 - The M.D. needs to field check the courses – on the ground – because heaven forbid that he / she should put a control on the wrong place.
 There WILL BE feedback if that should happen.

-- Next is making the master maps with the courses on them.
-Usually, two maps for each course, that could be up to fifteen master maps needed.
+- Next is making the maps with the courses on them.

 - Then comes the day of the event.
-Direction arrows must be put out, tables with maps must be set up, registration forms need be ready (you can download this form from the web site and fill it out), money for the till has to be secured, and e-punch equipment must be prepared.
+Direction arrows must be put out, maps must be prepared, and e-punch equipment must be set-up.

 - For the event to run smoothly the M.D. makes sure all is in place and answers all questions.
-He / she also must find folks to man the registration desk (crunch time!) and keep track of everyone going out on a course.
-Then for newbies, the M.D. has to find someone to conduct orientation & training.
+He / she also must find folks to find someone for orientation & training.

 - If there are any issues with controls, medical emergencies, activity bus parking, or other problems – it’s the M.D. who handles it.